Some posts contain compensated links. Please read this disclaimer for more info.

 If You Want History

 Turkey is packed with history, and if you want to look at natural history, you should head to the south-eastern region.
-While traveling there isn’t forbidden by any means and is quite safe provided you’re careful, there are certain restrictions and places that it’s not ideal to go to.
+While traveling there isn’t forbidden by any means and is quite safe provided you’re careful, certain restrictions and places are not ideal to go to.
 Many governments warn their citizens not to go to the border area with Syria, for example.
-This is quite a shame because Mardin, which isn’t too far away from the Syrian border, is one of the oldest and most historic parts of Turkey.
+This is quite a shame because Mardin, which isn’t too far away from the Syrian border, is one of Turkey’s oldest and most historical parts.

 Despite that, the single best place to go in Turkey for history, hands down, if not the entire world, is Istanbul.
 There are more historical sights here than you will ever have time to visit!